yasir2000/openwrt-oldwiki-md/SoekrisPort.rst

 == Hardware real-time clock (RTC) ==

-The net4501 has an on-board RTC.
+The net4501/4801 has an on-board RTC.
 To use it, build busybox with hwclock support.
 In 'make menuconfig':

 {{{
 Base System > Busybox
               Configuration > Linux System Utilities > hwclock }}}

-This also installs /etc/init.d/hwclock which sets the clock from the RTC at bootup.
-To initialise the RTC, set the system date using 'date' (or 'ntpclient') and then write it to the RTC using 'hwclock -w'
+To initialise the RTC, set the system date using 'date' (or 'ntpclient') and then write it to the RTC using 'hwclock -w'.
+To load the system time from the RTC at bootup, you will need a script like this in /etc/init.d

+{{{
+#!/bin/sh /etc/rc.common
+# Hardware clock
+#
+# This file handles setting the system time from hardware clock at boot
+START=11

+start()
+{
+        hwclock -s
+}
+}}}

+Enable it with '/etc/init.d/hwclock enable'

 == See also ==